MichaelStoikos/JavaAdvanced_ShortBurstProject/README.md

 - **Edit Node**: Double-click a node to edit its label
 - **Delete Node**: Select a node and click "Delete Selected"
 - **Change Color/Shape**: Use the toolbar controls before adding a node
+- **Change Text Format**: Change font-size, bold, italic
+- **Connect Nodes Button**: Default way of connectivity is a bit weird so I added a button for it.

 ### Creating Connections (Edges)